An illustration showing the change from amino acids to peptides to proteins.

 Why do people confuse peptides with steroids?

 Both classes can influence muscle growth and performance, leading to misconceptions in fitness circles.
-Peptides act as natural messengers that stimulate hormone production through receptor pathways [14][15], while steroids directly raise hormone levels.
+Peptides act as natural messengers that stimulate hormone production through receptor pathways, while steroids directly raise hormone levels.
 This overlap, combined with misinformation, fuels the belief that peptides are steroids.

 Can I legally access peptides in Australia?

-What makes peptides safer than anabolic steroids?
+What makes peptides generally better tolerated than anabolic steroids?

 References